mbagci06/lung_covid/README.md

 To run the Mask R-Cnn files
-First Kaggle dataset should be downloaded https://www.kaggle.com/datasets/anasmohammedtahir/covidqu and should be be named archive The code will reach it.
+First Kaggle dataset should be downloaded https://www.kaggle.com/datasets/anasmohammedtahir/covidqu and should be named archive.
+The code will reach it.

 ```
  def __init__(self,root_dir = ("/content/archive"),class_folder='lung',split = "Train", transforms = None , shuffle = True,batch_size=1,